Not just theory...Real-life application!

 Tax Cuts and Jobs Act - Stuff You Still Don't Know

 Net Operating Losses - New TCJA Rules

-$259 includes audio recording of a live class, 8 hours CPE Federal Tax Law
+$259 includes audio recording of a live class and 8 hours Federal Tax Law CPE.

 Tax season is over and you've implemented the changes outlined in the Tax Cuts and Jobs Act, but applying the new law has raised many new questions.
 Now it is time to go a step beyond what you already know about the TCJA to find the answers to the problems that have arisen.
 Some of the areas covered will include:

 Is this you?
 You’ve taken classes about like-kind exchanges and think you know the concepts, but when it comes time to actually enter the transaction into your software you suddenly feel lost.
 It’s not your fault!
 To complete like-kind exchange calculations you really need only 6 numbers:

 You know where to get all those numbers, right?
 So why does your software make it so hard?!?
 And when a client asks about the tax ramifications of doing a like-kind exchange does it take you hours to run all the possible scenarios?
 I have cracked the code and figured out how to get it into your software!
 Our amazing worksheet and a checklist will lead you through the process, and you will gain a new understanding of the basic concepts which will allow you to quickly provide your clients with accurate advice about the outcome of their planned exchanges.

 Publicly Traded Partnership income qualifies for the QBI deduction.
 So does ordinary income upon sale.
 With the possibility of a large QBI deduction it becomes more important than ever to properly report PTPs.